shivupoojar/MQTT-MinIO-S3-CompatiableStorage-Apache-NiFi/README.md

 Broker URI:tcp://ip:1883,client ID: you can choose freely , Topic:Data
 ![GenerateFlowFile ](/images/PublishMQTT.png)

-### Creating a processor group to consume MQTT topic and insert into Inlfuxdb
+### Creating a processor group to consume MQTT topic and insert into MinIO server

 * ConsumeMQTT processor can be used to consume the MQTT topic.
 Modify the following properties such as Broker URL:tcp://ip:1883,client ID: you can choose freely , Topic:Data